What is a Battery C Rating

 APPLICATIONS REQUIRING HIGH C RATES

-There are an increasing number of applications and devices on the market that require a high C Rate discharge battery.
-These include industrial and consumer applications like RC models, drones, robotics and vehicle jump starters.
+There are an increasing number of applications and devices on the market that require a high C Rate battery.
+These include industrial and consumer applications like RC models, drones, robotics, and vehicle jump starters.
 All these applications require a powerful energy burst in a short period of time.